holographicSol/OmegaFindv2/README.md

     however OmegaFindv2 can learn from scratch at any time.
 You may prefer to learn from scratch so that you have more control over what OmegaFindv2 learns and so that you can further trust OmegaFindv2 to return expected results from various scan techniques.
+    Learning feature is designed to make suffix to buffer associations fast and hands free, creating associations faster and easier than it would take to do manually.

     [ Contents Scan (C-SCAN) ]
     Return files containing string.